HARD Protocol 1-Day Trading Volume Tops $42.35 Million (HARD)

-HARD Protocol (HARD) traded flat against the US dollar during the 24-hour period ending at 19:00 PM E.T. on April 21st.
+HARD Protocol (HARD) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM ET on April 28th.
 HARD Protocol has a market cap of $70.08 million and approximately $42.35 million worth of HARD Protocol was traded on exchanges in the last 24 hours.
-One HARD Protocol coin can now be purchased for approximately $0.90 or 0.00002123 BTC on cryptocurrency exchanges.
-During the last week, HARD Protocol has traded flat against the US dollar.
+One HARD Protocol coin can currently be bought for about $0.90 or 0.00002123 BTC on popular cryptocurrency exchanges.
+In the last week, HARD Protocol has traded flat against the U.S. dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.